 for more details on the structure of a URL, and building_URL

-(a main Vely request dispatcher) uses "req" input parameter to route the request to the appropriate function that handles it.
+(a main Vely request dispatcher) uses request name to route the request to the appropriate function that handles it.

 This handling is based on the names of .vely files, i.e. source code files that make up your project.
 The request name always matches the file name that handles it.

 So for example, file "get_stock.vely" handles request "get_stock" by implementing a function "void get_stock()" in it.
 A request that is meant to call this function would have "/get_stock" in its URL path right after the application path (see request_URL

 ).
 The routing of this request to the namesake function will be done automatically by Vely.
 For instance, if application name is "stocks" and request name "get_stock", such request would be called by URL like: